 S-264

-S-264 was operating in UHF-Band fully coherent terminal area and en-route surveillance radar.
+S-264 was operating in UHF-band fully coherent terminal area and en-route surveillance radar.
 It is a further development of the Marconi S-234.

 Type S-264A is essentially the same equipment as Type S-264, but incorporates a multi-cavity, high power klystron based power amplifier wich increased the peak power from 50 kW to approximately 500 kW.
 Both versions use a staggered pulse repetition frequency.
 The radar provides a highly efficient and stable MTI due to crystal control througout.
 The antenna uses a single curved (cylindrical) parabolic reflector with off-set slotted linear waveguide radiator.
 The elevation beam was created by the help of the reflection from the ground.